 LED lamp measurements

-The equipment consists of a spectrometer connected to an integrating sphere via a fibre optic cable.
+The equipment consists of a spectrometer connected to an integrating sphere via a fiber optic cable.
 The integrating sphere scatters the light when the light source is pointed at an opening in the sphere.
-The light is collected and transmitted through the fibre optic cable to the spectrometer.
+The light is collected and transmitted through the fiber optic cable to the spectrometer.
 A spectrometer is an instrument that registers the energy of the light at each wavelength by creation of a spectrum over an array of photodiodes.

-The 15 centimetre diameter integrating sphere ensures all radiation emission to be collected inside.
+The 15 centimeter diameter integrating sphere ensures all radiation emission to be collected inside.
 Generally, using a sphere will decrease positioning error.
 This particular sphere size is less sensitive to positioning of the LED than many smaller spheres sizes.
 More than 98% of the light in the specified wavelength range is reflected inside the PTFE-covered sphere, and a baffle prevents light from escaping from it.